Fossy-Cats/Git-Buch_EN/README.md

 ## Status

-The project currently needs to be adapted from AsciiDoc (Python) to our custom Asciidoctor (Ruby) toolchain.
+The project is currently being adapted from AsciiDoc (Python) to our custom Asciidoctor (Ruby) toolchain.

 Once the Asciidoctor toolchain is up and running, we'll first translate all the section titles, then start working on the book translation section by section.